funkman1/nexusACR/README.md

 - Create an Azure virtual machine to act as our Nexus server.
 - Nexus service configuration on our newly created virtual machine.
 - Create an Azure Container Registry.
-- Connect our ACR with our Nexus reposiroty using proper authentication methods.
+- Connect our ACR with our Nexus repository using proper authentication methods.

 ## Creating an Azure VM to host Nexus

-In order to use Nexus, we need somewhere to host it.
-I chose to host the service on an azure VM just to start with a clean slate, but you can host the service locally on your machine if need be.
+To use Nexus, we need somewhere to host it.
+I chose to host the service on an Azure VM just to start with a clean slate, but you can host the service locally on your machine if need be.

 ### To configure an Azure VM do the following:

-1. Sign into the Azure portal and search for virtual machines.
+1. Sign in to the Azure portal and search for virtual machines.
 2. Click Create in the top left corner
 3. On the Basics screen, make sure to choose the appropriate subscription and resource group that your VM will be associated with.
 You can also create a new resource group on this page.
 4. Assign a unique name to your virtual machine
 5. Select the appropriate Region/AZ that best aligns with your location.
-6. Select the image of your VM, I chose ubuntu server 22.04
+6. Select the image of your VM, I chose Ubuntu server 22.04

     a.
 If you want to select a different image, select see all images and browse for your desired image
 7. Select a size for the VM, refer to the Nexus repo recommendations profile below